sbrl/Pepperminty-Wiki/README.md

 ## Downloading / Installing

 ### Requirements
-Any PHP enabled webserver will do.
+Any PHP enabled web server will do.
 You need to make sure that it has **session support** though, as they are used to allow users to log in.
-If your php server does not have session support, you will know about it quite quickly since it won't remember you logging in.
+If your PHP server does not have session support, you will know about it quite quickly since it won't remember you logging in.

 Information about configuring PHP sessions can be found here: https://php.net/manual/en/session.installation.php